ShengYou-L/Variant-benchmarking/README.md

  -v <gatk>          Variant Calling tool.
  -q <TRUE|FALSE>    Perform variant filtering with VQSR or not.
  -t <INT>           Number of threads.
  -c </path/to/dir>  Continue with previous main directory.
+		    Ex: /home/Downloads/Pipeline_HG002_WES_novoalign_gatk
 		    You can use this if one of the processes failed.
                     You can specify <skip> for -m, -p, -v options if they are completed.
-                    The pipeline with find the next file required for the next process.
+                    The pipeline with find the file required for the next process.
  -h                 Print this help message.
 ```

-You can run ``` docker run pipeline:latest ``` to view the parameters required and available.
+You can run ``` docker run variant-benchmarking:latest ``` to view the parameters required and available.

 ## Directories and resources
 ### Directories
 Below are the directories that will be created when you run the pipeline (some names are examples):
 ```
-your_current_working_directory
+your_current_working_directory (HOST_DIR)
 	│
 	├───> Pipeline_{sample}_{seqtype}_{maptool}_{variantcallingtool} (ex: Pipeline_HG001_WGS_novoalign_gatk)
 	│     ├──────> {maptool}_read_mapping (ex: novoalign_read_mapping)